ni8mr/githubBattle/README.md

-# Github battle page using React, React router, Github API
+# Github battle page using React, React router, Github API, axioms

 This is a React learing project.